Darshan-V/Obsidian-Notes/Learned while building Game Cafe bookings app/Spawn kinda blockers.md

 ### Info.
 - [/] Edit seats and hours on the Booking screen -> method to edit direct input or modal?
-- [>] About payment method on the booking screen
+- [x] About payment method on the booking screen
 - [b] why auth on payment
-- [>] TODO Booking confirmation screen when and where to show other than after payment
+- [x] TODO Booking confirmation screen when and where to show other than after payment
-- [i] Link share screen -> might be getting data from the api
+- [x] Link share screen -> might be getting data from the api
-- [?]
-Is share for booking required in the profile/bookings
+- [x] Is share for booking required in the profile/bookings
-- [u] where is the data for the gaming cafe being fetched on the first screen
+- [x] where is the data for the gaming cafe being fetched on the first screen

 ### Todos
  - [x] Booking screen